 Poison Baits: While you almost never see the dead rodent, manufacturers

 claim these poison baits are very effective.
-Your only proof is a decline
+Your proof, is a decline of

 this may be the answer for you.
-Also note these poisons are not good for the environment or your health.
+Poison bait is not good for the environment,

+or your health.
 If you use them, do not put them inside a vegetable garden.

-Very importantly, keep it out of reach of young
+Very importantly, keep it out of reach of young children and pets.

 Gas Bombs: A gas bomb can be effective in eliminating rodents.
 Like